Pesticides 101

 1. Pyrethroids

-- Permethrin: Targets fleas, ticks, and various garden pests.
+• Permethrin: Targets fleas, ticks, and flies.

 2. Neonicotinoids